Approximating the quantum approximate optimization algorithm with digital-analog interactions: The Digital-Analog Quantum Computational Paradigm

+valid for any unitary operator $U$.
+Using the above, we may write an arbitrary Ising Hamiltonian as a sum of digital analog effective Hamiltonians, one for each of $n(n-1)/2$ blocks.

-using the identity $XZ \equiv -ZX$ to commute the Pauli-$X$ operators to cancellation.
+for some vector of times $\vec t$ to be computed.
+An illustration of this Hamiltonian applied on a $5$-qubit device can be seen in figure \ref{fig:da_n=5}.
+Using the identity $X_iZ_i \equiv -Z_iX_i$ to commute Pauli-$X$ operators to cancellation one obtains:

 Through this expression we replace $n(n-1)/2$ possible interaction strengths $g_{jk}$ between qubits $j,k$ with $n(n-1)/2$ resource interaction times $t_{lm}$ sandwiched by single-qubit-$X$ operators on qubits $l,m$.
-The Hamiltonian in equation (\ref{DA-ops-HAM}) is easily implementable on a quantum computer with single-qubit-$X$ and time evolution with $ZZ$ interactions due to the expression

-valid for any unitary operator $U$.
 Using the linear independence of Pauli strings, we can write

 in which finding $g_{jk}$ is a matrix inversion problem made apparent by consolidating the parameter pairs $l,m$ and $j,k$ each to one parameter